CaptainSifff/cmakescripts/README.md

 FindSCIPY.cmake  : A script to check for scipy. has the include path and a full version check

+installviapip.cmake : A script to install pip and then install python packages using pip, e.g. install_via_pip("h5py")

 Usage:
 Put them in your cmake module include path and then use them: